 The Ink Business Preferred® Credit Card was introduced in 2016, and has quickly become one of the best business credit cards out there.
 I’d argue that this is the single all-around best business credit card.

 The card has an incredible sign-up bonus (which was recently increased), reasonable annual fee, excellent bonus categories, and valuable perks.
 So, let’s look at the details of the card.

 Chase Ink Preferred 100k Point Welcome Bonus Offer

-The Ink Preferred Card is offering a sign-up bonus of 80,000 Ultimate Rewards points after spending $5,000 on purchases within the first three months of account opening.
-These points can be combined with those earned on other Ultimate Rewards cards, like the Chase Sapphire Preferred® Card.
+With the Ink Preferred Card earn a welcome bonus of 100,000 Chase Ultimate Rewards points after spending $15,000 on purchases within the first three months of account opening.

-This card offers triple points in the following categories:
+The Ink Business Preferred offers 3x Ultimate Rewards points in the following categories: